 The interior should, according to the original design, be softened with a layer of plaster, but the impression left on the raw material by the shapes of coconut trunks convinced Vital to give up the idea.
 The interior of the Chapel could be compared to other so-called brutalist spaces, if indeed there was a consensus to call the work of Vital "architecture" at all.

 As you pass through the door, the viewer sees, on the opposite wall, a large white ceramic mural measuring 12 x 5 meters with thirteen black stains—The Last Supper.
 Between the work and those who contemplates it, a shallow layer of water that begins 20 centimeters from the door pays homage to the rice fields of the Philippines; to the right, Bulol leans a few feet above water level, while the left wall remains untouched.

 The experience is completed by the light changes made possible by the cut in the concrete above The Last Supper.
 Depending on the time of day and the weather conditions, the luminosity changes from a soft, diffuse light to a sharp contrast, roughly altering the perception of the internal space and the elements that constitute it.

 Defining precisely what this piece is may not be so easy, then.
 Art?
 Sculpture?
 Architecture?
 Maybe all of them?
-The artist himself is reluctant to commit to a specific category and, to tell the truth, this is not relevant.
-Perhaps the most relevant question is how a disciplinary field can be benefitted and enriched by works of this type, which are embedded in the undefined territory between fields.
+The artist himself is reluctant to commit to a specific category and, to tell the truth, this is not relevant after all.
+Perhaps the most relevant question is how a disciplinary field can be enriched by works of this type, located in the undefined territory between fields.

 In that sense, what is it that architecture can learn from the Bataan Chapel of Not Vital, and other works that deal with perception, sensitivity, tact, beliefs and, ultimately, a dose of mysticism?